SDU-eScience/Type3-Docs/src/index.rst

-DeIC National Type 3 System
+DeiC National Type 3 System
 ================================

-The DeIC National Type 3 system is a small system consisting of large memory nodes (4 TB RAM per node) configured as a traditional Slurm cluster.
+The DeiC National Type 3 system is a small system consisting of large memory nodes (4 TB RAM per node) configured as a traditional Slurm cluster.
 The system is hosted and maintained by the eScience Center at the University of Southern Denmark

 On this page you will find information about how to apply for resources and basic user documentation describing how to access and use the system.